For full current listings of local Green Party and local community events, check out our Events calendar.

 Further details on our Members' area page.

-We currently have two active neighbourhood groups.
+We currently have three active local groups.
 All Green-minded folk in the areas covered are invited to connect with their group.

-A third local Green group will be starting in the future covering the ward of Boscombe West (also in Bournemouth).
-If you're in that area and interested in getting involved locally, email Anne Cassels at email@example.com.
+Another local Green groups will be starting in the reasonably near future, covering the ward of Boscombe West - email Anne Cassels at firstname.lastname@example.org.

 Green Party member?
-Interested in starting a neighbourhood Green Party group where you live in South East Dorset?
+Interested in starting a neighbourhood Green Party group where you live in Urban Dorset?
 We can help you get started.
-Email firstname.lastname@example.org.
+Email Martine at email@example.com.

-Bournemouth, Christchurch and Poole Green Party is developing a series of working groups, to take forward different areas of the local party's activity - allowing you to contribute your skills in a focused and efficient way.
+Bournemouth, Christchurch & Poole Green Party is developing a series of working groups, to take forward different specialist areas of the local party organisation's activity - allowing you to contribute your skills in a focused and efficient way.
 Each working group has a Slack channel for efficient communication between meetings.
-These are the current groups:
+Three groups are currently active:

 Bournemouth, Christchurch and Poole Green Party holds a monthly business meeting for members, where the local party's business is conducted.
 Most sections of this meeting are also open to guests who may be interested in getting involved in the local Green Party organisation.